leafOfTree/react-int/README.md

 - Handles Effect errors without terminating app.
 - Works with [create-react-app][4].

-Any issue or pull request is welcome.
+Feel free to make an issue or a pull request.

 ## How it works